The Phenomenology & Experiential Education Lab

 EdD Candidate, West Chester University

-His guiding question — what is it to learn? — grounds a dissertation on learning as dwelling, drawing on Merleau-Ponty, Heidegger, Casey, and Abram to argue that placed, embodied learning is ontological transformation.
+His guiding question — what is it to learn? — grounds a dissertation exploring how we learn when we are entangled in ecological settings.
+His work draws on Merleau-Ponty, Serres, Heidegger, Ahmed, and Abram to argue that entangled learning is ontological transformation.